CasianovDenis/Web_Application/README.md

 service "Google authenticator" and this function can be enabled or disabled any time from user.
 Two factor authentication used for protection user account.

+-This application support multi language.At the moment disponible "russian" and "english" language.